What Is Your Safer Sex Strategy?

 Preventing

-Of all STIs, only HIV has an effective preventive medication.
-PrEP (Pre-Exposure Prophylaxis) is a medication taken before possible exposure to HIV.
+Of all sexually transmitted infections (STIs), HIV is the only one for which an effective preventive medication is available.
+PrEP (Pre-Exposure Prophylaxis) is a medication taken before potential exposure to HIV.
 It can be taken daily or as needed (on-demand).
-When used correctly, PrEP is highly effective in preventing HIV when having sex without a condom.
+When taken correctly, PrEP is highly effective at preventing HIV during condomless sex.

-People taking PrEP need to see a doctor regularly for HIV and STI testing every three months.
-It’s important to note that PrEP protects only against HIV – no other STIs.
+People using PrEP should attend regular medical follow-up appointments, including HIV and STI testing every three months.
+It is important to remember that PrEP protects against HIV only and does not prevent other STIs.

-Condom, on the other hand, offers good protection against both HIV and many other STIs.
-There are many types of condoms, and trying different kinds can help you find the one that suits you best.
+Condoms, on the other hand, provide effective protection against HIV as well as many other STIs.
+There are many different types of condoms available, and trying a variety of options can help you find the one that works best for you.

 Condoms and lube are a perfect match.
-Lubricants decrease the friction during intercourse and help keep the condom intact.
-In addition, it increases pleasure!
-Water-based and silicone-based lubricants are both safe to use with condoms.
-Use lubricant on the condom and always also inside the anus or vagina.
+Lubricant reduces friction during intercourse and helps prevent condom breakage.
+In addition, it can increase pleasure!
+Both water-based and silicone-based lubricants are safe to use with condoms.
+Apply lubricant on the condom and always also inside the anus or vagina as well.

 Testing

-Preventing STIs is not always possible.
-That’s why regular STI testing is important.
-Many STIs are often asymptomatic, meaning they don’t cause any symptoms.
-Therefore, the only way to know if you’ve been infected is to get tested.
-If you have an STI, it can be treated effectively, which also helps stop it from spreading to sex partners.
-Talk to your sex partners about getting tested and let them know if they may have been exposed to an STI.
+Preventing STIs is not always possible, which is why regular testing is important.
+Many STIs can be asymptomatic, meaning they do not cause any symptoms.
+As a result, the only way to know whether you have an STI is to get tested.
+If an infection is detected, it can be treated appropriately, helping to protect both your health and your sex partners.
+It is a good idea to talk openly with your sex partners about STI testing and to let them know if they may have been exposed to an infection.

-When you get tested for STIs, it is important to tell the healthcare provider what kind of sex you’ve had.
-This helps ensure you get the right tests and proper treatment if needed.
-For example, if you’ve had oral sex or rimming, a throat swab is needed to detect any infections in the throat.
-If you’ve had rimming or anal sex as a bottom, it’s important to mention this because a rectal swab is needed.
+When getting tested for STIs, it is important to tell the healthcare provider what kind of sex you have had.
+This helps ensure that the right tests are performed and that you receive appropriate treatment if needed.
+For example, if you have given oral sex or rimming, a throat swab is needed to detect infections in the throat.
+If you have had anal sex without a condom as a bottom or received rimming, it is important to mention this as a rectal swab is required.

-Chlamydia and gonorrhea are tested with a urine sample and, if needed, with swabs from the throat and rectum.
-HIV and syphilis are always tested with a blood sample.
+Chlamydia and gonorrhea can be tested using a urine sample and, when necessary, swabs from the throat and rectum.
+HIV and syphilis are always tested using a blood sample.

 Treating

-Treating HIV and other STIs is important for both your own health and to prevent passing the infection to your sex partners.
-Chlamydia, gonorrhea, and syphilis are bacterial STIs, which means they can be cured with antibiotics.
-It’s important to follow through with treatment properly to make sure the infection is fully cleared and doesn’t cause complications.
-When STIs are treated correctly, they won’t be passed on to your sex partners.
+Treating HIV and other STIs is important for both your own health and for preventing passing further transmission.
+Chlamydia, gonorrhea, and syphilis are bacterial STIs and can be cured with antibiotics.
+It is important to complete the treatment as prescribed to ensure the infection is fully cleared and does not cause complications.
+When treated correctly, these infections can be cured and will not be passed on to sex partners.

-HIV is a chronic illness caused by a virus, and people living with HIV need lifelong medication.
-There is an effective treatment for HIV, and with it, people with HIV can live healthy, normal lives.
-When taken correctly, HIV medication reduces the virus to undetectable levels.
-It means HIV cannot be passed on, even when having sex without a condom.
+HIV is a chronic infection caused by a virus, and people living with HIV require lifelong treatment.
+Effective HIV medication allows people with HIV to live long, healthy lives.
+When taken as prescribed, HIV treatment reduces the amount of virus in the body to undetectable levels.
+As a result, HIV cannot be transmitted through sex, even without a condom.

-However, there is still no cure for HIV, meaning the virus remains in the body even with treatment.
+However, there is still no cure for HIV, which means that the virus remains in the body even with effective treatment.
 HIV treatment is lifelong.
-This also means that HIV can always be detected through antibody testing.
+As a result, HIV infection can always be detected through antibody testing.

-Diagnosing HIV as early as possible and starting treatment right away are very effective ways to prevent new HIV infections.
-In fact, Treatment as Prevention (TasP) has been a key slogan in English-speaking HIV prevention work for many years.
+Diagnosing HIV as early as possible and starting treatment right away are highly effective ways to prevent new HIV infections.
+In fact, Treatment as Prevention (TasP) has been a key slogan in English-speaking HIV prevention for many years.

 What’s Your Safer Sex Strategy?